Killing of Jonathan Diller

 On March 25, 2024, New York Police Department (NYPD) officer Jonathan Diller was shot while conducting a traffic stop in Far Rockaway, Queens.
 He was subsequently transported to Jamaica Hospital Medical Center, where he died due to his injuries.

-The alleged killer, Guy Rivera, was shot on the scene by Diller's partner and hospitalized.
+The killer, Guy Rivera, was shot on the scene by Diller's partner and hospitalized.
 He was later charged with murder, attempted murder, and criminal possession of a weapon.
 Rivera had 21 prior arrests, according to New York City mayor Eric Adams.
 The driver of the vehicle involved in the incident, Lindy Jones, was charged with weapons offenses.
 At the time of the incident, Jones had 14 prior arrests and was out on bail for a prior weapons offense.

 This was the first killing of an NYPD officer in the line of duty since January 2022, when two officers responding to a domestic disturbance call were shot in a Harlem apartment building.
 Diller's killing generated widespread attention in New York City.
 His wake and funeral were attended by thousands of people, including various public figures.
 The lengthy criminal records of the suspects led to debate about the city's policies on crime and punishment.

 Shooting

 Around 5:50 p.m. on March 25, 2024, New York Police Department (NYPD) officer Jonathan Diller and other NYPD officers approached a Kia Soul that was illegally parked at a bus stop on 1919 Mott Avenue in Far Rockaway, Queens.
 Another police officer had reported seeing a man carrying a firearm in the front pocket of his sweatshirt enter the passenger side of the vehicle prior to this encounter, according to Queens district attorney Melinda Katz.
 Investigators believed that the occupants of the vehicle may have been planning to rob a nearby T-Mobile store.

 The occupants refused to comply with police orders to exit the vehicle, according to the NYPD's chief of detectives, Joseph Kenny.
 Officers then attempted to remove the passenger, 34-year-old Guy Rivera, from the vehicle.
-At this point, Rivera allegedly shot Diller at point-blank range in the torso, below his bulletproof vest.
-Rivera then allegedly attempted to shoot another police officer, sergeant Sasha Rosen, but the gun malfunctioned.
+At this point, Rivera shot Diller at point-blank range in the torso, below his bulletproof vest.
+Rivera then attempted to shoot another police officer, sergeant Sasha Rosen, but the gun malfunctioned.
 Officer Veckash Khedna, Diller's partner who was positioned on the driver's side of the vehicle, subsequently returned fire, striking Rivera in the back.
 Chief Kenny said Diller "stayed in the fight" and disarmed the shooter despite being wounded.

 Within seconds of the first shot being fired, the driver of the Kia Soul, 41-year-old Lindy Jones, was removed from the vehicle and taken into custody.
 Diller was then helped into an unmarked car and rushed to Jamaica Hospital Medical Center.
 He underwent emergency surgery but died due to his injuries.
 He was 31 years old.
 Rivera was transported to the same hospital and received treatment for his injuries.